ScottyVG/ScottVanGilder.com/content/blog/2025-08-25-terraform-state-file-recovery-when-disaster-strikes.md

 The scripts provided here can help automate both recovery and prevention, but the most important thing is having a recovery plan before you need it.

----

-*Have you experienced Terraform state disasters?
-What recovery strategies worked for you?
-Share your war stories and lessons learned in the comments below.*